Culture: The Flavors of Philadelphia Life

 On the way home, you notice something you perhaps should have known.
 Interstate 95 takes people speeding down the turnpike, just out of sight of the dam.
 You get there quicker, but don't see the sights.
-Coming back from the bird watching parking area which the electric company provides, you are more or less compelled to recognize that U.S. highway Number One goes right across the top of the dam, up the hill and over the charming rolling countryside.
+Coming back from the bird watching parking area which the electric company provides, you are more or less compelled to recognize that U.S. highway Number One goes right across the top of the dam, up to the hill and over the charming rolling countryside.
 Back to Philadelphia.

 Architect Alvin Holm spoke recently about an idea he had dreamed up in 1986, for an amphitheater in the Eakins Oval, right in the middle of the Benjamin Franklin Parkway.
 At that time he envisioned it as a memorial to Grace Kelly, but Monaco wasn't interested, and the City was broke.
 But times change, neighborhoods change, and maybe the idea needs to be re-examined.